 Show All Answers

-The family of compounds called Per – and Polyfluoroalkyl Substances (PFAS) are man-made compounds that have been used to make carpets, clothing, fabrics for furniture, paper packaging for food, electronics, personal hygiene products, and other materials (e.g., cookware) designed to be waterproof, stain-resistant, or non-stick.
-PFAS were also used for firefighting at airfields and in a number of industrial processes.
-Perfluorooctanoic Acid (PFOA) and Perfluorooctane Sulfonic Acid (PFOS) are subgroups of PFAS.
+PFAS are manmade compounds that have been used to make carpets, clothing, fabrics for furniture, paper packaging for food, electronics, personal hygiene products, and other materials (e.g., cookware) designed to be waterproof, stain-resistant, or non-stick.
+Of particular interest are two compounds that have notification levels.
+Perfluorooctanoic Acid, more commonly referred to as PFOA, and Perfluorooctane Sulfonic Acid, or PFOS.

-In 2018, the Division of Drinking Water (DDW) set the customer Notification Level of 14 parts per trillion (ppt) for PFOA and 13 ppt for PFOS and recommends removing the source from service at a Response Level of 70 ppt combined for PFOA and PFOS.
-In March 2019, the California State Water Resources Control Board began a state-wide PFAS investigation and issued orders to approximately 200 water utilities throughout California to test groundwater wells that are in close proximity to fire training/fire response sites (e.g. airfields), industrial sites, landfills, and/or wastewater treatment plants for PFAS.
+In March 2019, the California State Water Resources Control Board (State Board) began a state-wide PFAS investigation and issued orders to approximately 200 water utilities throughout California to test groundwater wells that are in close proximity to fire training/fire response sites (e.g. airfields), industrial sites, landfills, and/or wastewater treatment plants for PFAS.
 Since ACWD groundwater sources are not located in close proximity to potential sources of contamination, ACWD was not issued orders to monitor for PFOA or PFOS by DDW.

 Assembly Bill 756 that took effect on January 1, 2020, authorized the State Board to more broadly order water systems to monitor for PFAs and report their detections.
 ACWD was not issued an order under this Assembly Bill either.